-Executive Lead - Executive Director of Nursing & Patient Experience ABM 1920-020 Falls Report Issued September 2019 19 Reasonable Assurance Rec Ref Findings & Recommendation Priority Original Response / Agreed Action Original Agreed Deadline Most Recent Update/Comment Revised Deadline 5 There are a number of "Gold Command" focus Groups active within the Health Board but there are no gold command policies or protocols in place that are linked to the performance management framework.
-Consideration should be given to establishing an operating protocol for "gold command" focus groups which is aligned to the performance management framework to ensure that these groups are effective and can demonstrate improvement. М Agreed.
-The policy provides of responsibility for key policy and asbestos, transport etc. howe for adequacy in light of the re reas e.g. Security, ever it will be reviewed 31/03/2020 working with Nursing & Pa Director and update struc quality gover Noting the al Director of Corporate Governance is the Interim Executive Director of atient Experience, Executive Medical Chief Operating Officer to review and tural arrangements as part of the mance and strategy review work. bove, date extended to 31/05/2022 to nescales within the Board Effectiveness 31/05/2022
+Executive Lead - Executive Director of Nursing & Patient Experience ABM 1920-020 Falls Report Issued September 20 19 Reasonable Assurance Rec Ref Findings & Recommendation Priority Original Response / Agreed Action Original Agreed Deadline Most Recent Update/Comment Revised Deadline 5 There are a number of "Gold Command" focus Groups active within the Health Board but there are no gold command policies or protocols in place that are linked to the performance management framework.
+Consideration should be given to establishing an operating protocol for "gold command" focus groups which is aligned to the performance management framework to ensure that these groups are effective and can demonstrate improvement. Μ Agreed.
+The policy provides responsibility for key policy a asbestos, transport etc. how for adequacy in light of the re reas e.g. Security, ever it will be reviewed 31/03/2020 working with Nursing & P Director and update struc quality gove Noting the a Director of Corporate Governance is the Interim Executive Director of atient Experience, Executive Medical Chief Operating Officer to review and trural arrangements as part of the mance and strategy review work. bove, date extended to 31/05/2022 to mescales within the Board Effectiveness 31/05/2022

-Executive Lead - Executive Director of Nursing & Patient Experience ABM 1920-025 Γ Discharge Planning Report Issue (DoN) d February 20 21 Limited Assurance Rec Ref Findings & Recommendation Priority Original Response / Agreed Action Original Agreed Deadline Most Recent Update/Comment Revised Deadline 9 iii The review of 69 patients found that only one patient had an EDD recorded within patient notes and this did not provide any evidence of discussion with patient, family or carers.
-Through discussion at the MDT Board Round we attended at Gorseinon, there was evidence that EDDs were being discussed with patients but that this was not sufficiently recorded within patient's notes.
-Management should ensure that EDD is discussed with patients and families and the discussion is recorded in the patient notes.
-Consideration should be given to including this within a programme of improvement work across wards to coach staff in effective implementation of this aspect of discharge planning & documentation and to monitor improvements in practice. Η The all wales newly developed and piloted digital clinical risk assessments includes Expected date of discharge and will be rolled out across the health Board - this will improve recording of EDD and engagement with families and carers.
-31/03/2022 Head of Nursing (Patient Flow) has cently taken up post and will be working None Entered 14 There were mixed findings in relation to Information Governance with different wards having different concepts relating to the amount of patient data permitted to be displayed within patient and visitors view.
+Executive Lead - Executive Director of Nursing & Patient Experience ABM 1920-025 Discharge Planning (DoN) Report Issued d February 2021 Limited Assurance Rec Ref Findings & Recommendation Priority Original Response / A greed Action Original Agreed Deadline Most Recent Update/Comment Revised Deadline 14 There were mixed findings in relation to Information Governance with different wards having different concepts relating to the amount of patient data permitted to be displayed within patient and visitors view.
 However, in general, full patient names were visible on most Signal PSAG Boards with some Wards displaying dates of birth, area of residence and detailed health information.
-These screens should be switched off when not in use for Board Rounds to limit the visibility to patients and visitors, however there were several instances when a Board was left unattended by staff and visible to passers-by.
-Clarity should be provided to staff across all sites on the detail permitted and required to be visible on the PSAG Boards in line with GDPR М The Quality & Safety Governance Group will develop a standard for inclusion of key requirements and management of PSAG "know how you are doing" boards.
-31/05/2021 Head of Pati D22 larch is to receive an update from the ient Flow on their work programme evised to 31/03/2022 based on the 31/03/2022
+These screens should be switched off when not in use for М Service Group Nurse directors winformation governance policy or identifiable information can be d outlining what patient 31/03/2021 Service Gro that this act GNDs have Noting the a 31/03/2022 respondence has been sent out to up Nurse Directors seeking assurance ion has been done.
+To date 2 of the Board Rounds to limit the visibility to patients and visitors, however there were several instances when a Board was left unattended by staff and visible to passers-by.
+Clarity should be provided to staff across all sites on the detail permitted and required to be visible on the PSAG Boards in line with GDPR М The Quality & Safety Governand a standard for inclusion of key re management of PSAG "know he boards. equirements and 31/05/2021 Head of Pati 22 arch is to receive an update from the ent Flow on their work programme evised to 31/03/2022 based on the 31/03/2022